PaulSolt/Auto-Layout-Book/Auto Layout Book Outline.md

 	29. Users may like to copy text, and the UILabel makes it impossible
 	30. Disable scroll and it'll self size itself like a UILabel (documentation on scroll)

-## 30-Day Auto Layout Challenge

-1. 30DaysAutoLayout
-	2. Different challenges will reference different sections in the book
-	3. Re-read a section the night before, so that you can complete the challenge the next day
-2. Pinterest Mood board
-3. Find what you like, mimic it
-4. Tools
-	5. Sketch (and plugins measure, )
-	6. Xcode 10
-	7. Apple SF Fonts (restrictions on usage)
-	7. iOS device
-	8. USB cable
-	9. Pen and paper (pencil)
-	10. People (friends to try your apps)

 ## Troubleshooting Auto Layout